tensorflow/tfjs-website/source/tutorials/fit-curve.md

 <br/>

 Let's take a closer look at the code, step by step.
-First, our training function takes the *x* and *y* values of our dataset, as well as a specified number of iterations, as input:
+First, we define our training function to take the *x* and *y* values of our dataset, as well as a specified number of iterations, as input:

 ```js
 function train(xs, ys, numIterations) {